 Maproom’s superb interactive UK Parliamentary Constituencies map shows all 650 Parliamentary seats and helps users find constituencies and MPs with electorate info and links to MPs’ voting records.
-Zoom deep and use search to fly round the country.
-This online political map can be licensed by interested parties, and it is also a great demonstration of how we can build an interactive online map fed from a spreadsheet.
+Zoom deep, tap on areas of the map and use search to fly round the country.
+This political map can be licensed by interested parties, and it is also a great demonstration of how we can build a dynamic interactive online map fed from a spreadsheet.
 Below we explain how the map is made and why it’s so good.

 How the interactive map is constructed with polygons and data from a spreadsheet

 For the UK Constituencies Map we have started by styling a Mapbox base quite simply with white landmass and a fairly strong blue-grey for the sea.
 The coloured constituencies are going to be overlaying the land in a later step, so having a white landmass backdrop is essential for opacity effects, whilst the blue-grey sea needs to provide enough distinction from the semi-transparent constituencies to define them without overpowering their colours.